iterative/dvc.org/static/docs/use-cases/data-registries.md

 Advantages of using a DVC **data registry** project:

-- Data as code: Improve _lifecycle management_ with versioning of simple directory structures (like Git on cloud storage), without ad-hoc conventions.
-  Leverage Git and Git hosting features such as commits, branching, pull requests, reviews, and even continuous deployment of ML models.
 - Reusability: Reproduce and organize _feature stores_ with a simple CLI (`dvc get` and `dvc import` commands, similar to software package management systems like `pip`).